finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

 ```

-  - The last step is to give the newly created administrator account *cluster admin* priveledges, this can be done using the following command
+  - The last step is to give the newly created administrator account *cluster admin* privileges, this can be done using the following command

 ```shell
 oc adm policy add-cluster-role-to-user cluster-admin finos-admin-1